princeofguilty/Veil-3-setup-script-for-elementaryos-ubuntu/README.md

 all what this script does is faking the os and make it as ubuntu for this script *ONLY* which really works

+to run this script :
+1 ) put it in "/Veil/setup"
+2 ) run this command "chmod +x setup"
+3 ) run the script "./Veilelementaryos.sh"

+wish it works with you
+wish wine is already installed and working well